medjedovicm/sasapps.io/content/posts/sas-streamed-apps.md

 sasjs compile
 ```

-The exact settings (source / target folder path, index.html rename, etc) can all be adjusted.
+The exact settings for this process (source / target folder path, index.html rename, etc) can all be adjusted.
 More information [here](https://sasjs.io/frontend-deployment/#streaming-app-configuration).

 For the Mario game you can see all the files under the `src` folder.
-If you are building your own streamed app, your content would be here instead.
+If you are building your own streamed app, you'd place your own content in this folder instead.
 Ensure all file paths are relative, all web content is in the same folder, and that your app starts from a file called `index.html`.

 ## Build